edd-ie/WK1-Code-Challenge/README.md

 ## Speed Radar Detection System
 This JavaScript code assists the police radar detection unit to determine if drivers are overspeeding, and the corresponding punishment (if applicable).
-It accepts user input for speed, and automatically validates it before computing the penalty.
+It accepts user input for speed, and automatically validates it before computing the penalty all compress in ```merit(input)```.

 ### Usage
 To use the program, please follow these instructions: